Vandebron/tech-blog/public/posts/migrating-dcos-kubernetes-l4lb.md

 }
 ```

 This results in that the spark dispatcher now also is available on `1.2.3.4:80`.
-As mentioned before we wanted to connect our Mesos and Kubernetes clusters, getting hundreds of entries from ipvsadm and manually adding them one by one didn’t sound appealing to us.
+As mentioned before we wanted to connect our DCOS and Kubernetes clusters, getting hundreds of entries from ipvsadm and manually adding them one by one didn’t sound appealing to us.
 Especially if you consider that sometimes services fail and run on a different port or different host after recovery, maintaining this by hand would be a nightmare.
-We therefore decided to build a tool to sync IPVS entries from Mesos to Kubernetes.
+We therefore decided to build a tool to sync IPVS entries from DCOS to Kubernetes.

 ## Stack